NCAA hits Oklahoma St with postseason ban in corruption case

 The NCAA ruling included three years of probation, the fine self-imposed by the school along with an additional 1% from the program budget, recruiting restrictions and a reduction in basketball scholarships.

+Oklahoma State vowed to appeal the ruling, saying it was “stunned by the severity of the penalties and strongly disagrees with them.”
+The Cowboys have put together one of the nation’s top recruiting classes for the upcoming season, headlined by one-and-done prospect Cade Cunningham.

+“The NCAA agreed with OSU that Lamont Evans acted alone and for his own personal gain,” the school said.
+“The NCAA appears to have made an arbitrary decision in the sanctions applied to the institution for the egregious actions committed by a former coach that did not result in any benefit for the university.”

-Evans also received a 10-year show-cause order in the case tied to the federal corruption investigation into college basketball, which became public in fall 2017.
-The school received a notice of allegations last year.
+Evans received a 10-year show-cause order in the case tied to the federal corruption investigation into college basketball, which became public in fall 2017.
+While Oklahoma State received a notice of allegations last year, South Carolina said in February that it had received one tied to Evans, who spent four seasons under Frank Martin before joining the Cowboys’ staff in 2016.

 Evans was among 10 people originally indicted by federal prosecutors, including four assistant coaches.
 Evans was later sentenced to three months in prison for accepting bribes in the criminal case.